noahmumma/scapy/README.md

 <h1>Building and Understanding Network Packets with Scapy in Kali Linux</h1>
 This tool tutorial details the usage of packet crafting and analysis using Scapy inside a Kali Linux VM.
-The goal of this is to understand how network packets are assembled layer by layer, how protocols interact, and how packet fields can be modified to observe real network behavior.
-This tutorial follows along with the John Strand tutorial on Scapy.<br />
+The goal of this is to understand how network packets are assembled layer by layer, how protocols interact, and how packet fields can be modified to observe real network behavior.<br />

 <h2>DISCLAIMER:</h2>
 This project is for educational and research purposes only.
 Do not deploy on networks you do not own or have explicit permission to.